Broadband from Tentel: a flexible friend

 Tentel appear to suffer from the fact that they don't offer the kind of introductory deal popular with other providers - but they have a couple of strings to their bow that their biggest rivals are missing.

-At the time of writing, Tentel have a couple of offers available to bring down the price of their unlimited broadband, including one where it's free for six months, and an upfront deal that covers not only the line rental, but broadband and weekend calls as well:
+At the time of writing, Tentel have a couple of offers available to bring down the price of their unlimited broadband, including an upfront deal that covers not only the line rental, but broadband and weekend calls as well:

 Both of these deals offer significant savings for those who can commit to them.

 Tentel Advance costs the equivalent of £20.83 a month - giving customers unlimited data and free weekend calls to UK landlines for less than the monthly price of the ISP's 40GB broadband and line rental deal.

 Meanwhile, even when the first six months of the 18-month deal are over, customers are only paying the "introductory" price offered to those on a six-month contract.

 Tentel specialise in short term broadband deals - ideal, as they put it, for renters and students.
 Unless we're signing up for one of the special offers above, each of their standard broadband packages is available on either 30-day or six-month terms.